Dr. Melina Mailhot

 Academic content is identical to that of the regular program, but six study terms are interspersed with three work terms.
 Students are supervised personally and must meet the requirements specified by the Faculty of Arts and Science and the Institute for Co-operative Education in order to continue their studies in the co-op format.

 Liaison between the student, the employers, and the Institute for Co-operative Education is provided by the Mathematics and Statistics Co-op Committee, which includes the student's advisors.
 Please refer to §24 of the Undergraduate Calendar for the schedule of study and work terms and the full description of admission requirements.

 Co-op admission process

 Co-op students are usually admitted in September, after obtaining their cégep diploma.
 In some cases, they are also admitted in January if their academic and professional profiles make it easy for them to integrate into the regular work-study pattern of their program.
 For MACF students, there is no direct entry and students may only apply to the Co-op program after completing one term at Concordia.
 The criteria for admission into a co-op program in the Department of Mathematics and Statistics include academic excellence and work experience.
 Admission is a two-stage process: In order to be eligible for co-op, students must have already been admitted to the University.
-The Department then selects suitable candidates through a personal interview process.
-Students are invited for an interview if their academic record and the additional material which they submit are considered promising.
 If found suitable, students are recommended to the Institute for Co-operative Education for admission to their chosen program.
 In order to be admitted into a co-operative program, students must demonstrate that, in addition to academic excellence, they possess or can acquire quickly the language, writing, computing, and interpersonal skills required by employers.
 The number of places in the programs is limited by the identified opportunities for employment at a given time and by the resources available within the University to provide students with suitable professional guidance and support.